Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Confronting the offender in the workplace context rarely helps.
 Instead, approach bystanders personally.
 Deal with their willing acceptance of false insinuations directly.
 That's the real problem.

 Finally, there is the question of organizational power.
 If the offender is more powerful than the target, the target's options can be very limited.
 Moving on is often best.
-First in this series Go to top Top Next issue: On Badly Written Email Next Issue
+Recognizing Hurtful Dismissiveness First issue in this series Go to top Top Next issue: On Badly Written Email Next Issue

 101 Tips for Managing Conflict Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!